-Placer Board approves tentative redistricting map created by community members
+Placer Board approves tentative map for supervisorial districts

-Typically, the redistricting process takes about seven to nine months to complete; however, the COVID-19 pandemic delayed the final Census data from the 2020 countywide population count to late September, resulting in a severely compressed timeline for the county to finalize a map.
+Typically, the redistricting process takes about seven to nine months to complete, however, the COVID-19 pandemic delayed the final Census data from the 2020 countywide population count to September, putting the county on an accelerated timeline to finalize a map.

 Archived videos, presentations, and information about the 2021 redistricting process can be found at https:www.placer.ca.gov/redistricting.